Why Social Media and Booking Software Must Work Together

 3. No-shows or last-minute cancellations

 This undermines revenue.
-Goldie’s deposit setting, reminders, and cancelation policies help reduce this risk.
+Goldie’s deposit setting, reminders, and cancellation policies help reduce this risk.
 Use social to underscore “limited slots” messaging so clients treat their bookings more seriously.

 4. Managing multiple platforms & messaging